sydniekay/UVU_DGM1610_Spring_2022/Personal Project/README.md

     - Lose a life when you miss a beetle (3 lives total)
     - Keep score, faster bugs are more points
     - Gain a life when you hit a health gem

+- 4/23/22:
+    Couple change of plans as far as functionality goes, I decided it would make more sense to have a score system with a timer and have the gems act as +10 seconds for a game that has a high score motivator.

+    Things that are working (in addition to previous things that were already working):
+    - Cannon barrel follows mouse
+    - Projectile follows cannon direction and rotation
+    - Game objects destroyed with detect collisons
+    - Added exploding FX

+    Things I need to get working:
+    - Destroy instantiated FX after a certain amount of time
+    - Replace mouse cursor with crosshair
+    - Add a score system, including +10 seconds gems for timer
+    - Add a countdown timer
+    - Add three difficulties
+    - Add UI for all of these elements
+    - Add music and sound fx